 What do we not know about you?

-I am a registered midwife with almost 30 years’ experience of working in women’s health, safe motherhood and maternity care so I know what excellent care and best practice look like and how to access and demand this – as well as challenge poor care.
+I have been a registered midwife, with almost 30 years’ experience of working in women’s health, safe motherhood and maternity care so I know what excellent care and best practice look like and how to access and demand this – as well as challenge poor care.

 What do you love about your job?